Swallow: Breeding

 The more primitive species nest in existing cavities, for example in an old woodpecker nest, while other species excavate burrows in soft substrate such as sand banks.
-Swallows in the genera Hirundo, Ptyonoprogne, Cecropis, Petrochelidon, and Delichon build mud nests close to overhead shelter in locations that are protected from both the weather and predators.
+Swallows in the genera Hirundo, Ptyonoprogne, Cecropis, Petrochelidon, Atronanus and Delichon build mud nests close to overhead shelter in locations that are protected from both the weather and predators.
 The mud-nesters are most common in the Old World, particularly Africa, whereas cavity-nesters are more common in the New World.
 Mud-nesting species in particular are limited in areas of high humidity, which causes the mud nests to crumble.
 Many cave-, bank-, and cliff-dwelling species of swallows nest in large colonies.
 Mud nests are constructed by both males and females, and amongst the tunnel diggers, the excavation duties are shared, as well.
 In historical times, the introduction of man-made stone structures such as barns and bridges, together with forest clearance, has led to an abundance of colony sites around the globe, significantly increasing the breeding ranges of some species.
 Birds living in large colonies typically have to contend with both ectoparasites and conspecific nest parasitism.
 In barn swallows, old mated males and young unmated males benefit from colonial behaviour, whereas females and mated young males likely benefit more from nesting by themselves.

 Pairs of mated swallows are monogamous, and pairs of nonmigratory species often stay near their breeding area all year, though the nest site is defended most vigorously during the breeding season.
 Migratory species often return to the same breeding area each year, and may select the same nest site if they were previously successful in that location.
 First-year breeders generally select a nesting site close to where they were raised.
 The breeding of temperate species is seasonal, whereas that of subtropical or tropical species can either be continuous throughout the year or seasonal.
 Seasonal species in the subtropics or tropics usually time their breeding to coincide with the peaks in insect activity, which is usually the wet season, but some species, such as the white-bibbed swallow, nest in the dry season to avoid flooding in their riverbank nesting habitat.
 All swallows defend their nests from egg predators, although solitary species are more aggressive towards predators than colonial species.
 Overall, the contribution of male swallows towards parental care is the highest of any passerine bird.